 Each program review includes an external review that typically occurs after the program completes its self-study.
-The external review process promotes comparison with similar programs at other institutions, provides faculty and administrators a wider perspective, and ensures that the program under review is current and is not isolated from the larger community.
+The external review process aims to encourage programs to compare their offerings with similar programs at other institutions, provide faculty and administrators with a wider perspective, and ensure that the program under review is current and is not isolated from the larger community.

-NECHE (2016) specifies, "Review of academic programs includes evidence of student success and program effectiveness and incorporates an external perspective" (Standard 4.6).
+NECHE (2021) specifies, "Review of academic programs includes evidence of student success and program effectiveness and incorporates an external perspective" (Standard 4.6).